-Temporary daycare in Japan (called ichiji-azukari / ichiji-hoiku) is a short-term childcare service you can use when care at home becomes difficult.
+Temporary daycare in Japan (ichiji-azukari / ichiji-hoiku) is a short-term childcare service you can use when care at home becomes difficult.

 This article explains what temporary daycare is and how it differs from regular daycare, who can use it, and how to register.